S3Blevins/compiler/README.md

 # [Spring 2020] CSE423 Compiler Project

+## JxC
+### J - Java
+### x - Unknown due to our unknown knowledge of how to build a functioning C  compiler.
+### C - (C)ompiler

 ### Summary
+This project is intended for the Spring 2020 semester of CSE423 at New Mexico Institute of Mining and Technology.
 This document will serve as a constantly updated instructional document for running the compiler project with a description of the contents of our repo.
 ##### Team members (in alphabetical order):
 * Garrett Bates (gbbofh)
 * Sterling Blevins (S3Blevins)
 * Damon Estrada (damon-estrada)
 * Jacob Santillanes (Ulteelectrom)

-##### Working Progress: `Stage 2 (Parser)`
+##### Working Progress: `Stage 1 (Parser) of 3`

 We are currently working on implementing a fully featured parser with a "pretty-printed" syntax tree based on the [C- grammar](http://marvin.cs.uidaho.edu/Teaching/CS445/c-Grammar.pdf).